johanberntsson/ozmoo/documentation/manual/manual.md

     11 = Tandy Color

 The interpreter number is used by a few games to modify the screen output format.
 In Ozmoo we set 2 for Beyond Zork, 7 for C128 builds,  and 8 for other games by default, but -in allows you to try other interpreter numbers.

+## Option -re[:0|1]

+-re or -re:1 enables extended runtime error checks, while -re:0 disable them.
+They are enabled by default on MEGA65 only.

+## Option -sl[:0|1]

+-sl or -sl:1 enables slow mode, while -sl:0 disable it.
+This has an effect on builds for C64 only, and not in -P build mode.
+Slow mode removes some optimizations for speed, making the interpreter slightly smaller.